kiswanij/kiswanij/README.md

 # GitHub Account of Jalal Kiswani
 This acount contains the repositories of Dr. Jalal Kiswani, which containts:
 - **JKFramework:** which is an end to end Java application framework based on _JakartaEE 10_ components such as _Faces, Preristence, CDI_ and can run on Tomcat with Zero-Configurations.
 Its developed by Dr. Jalal Kiswani, PhD and currently implemented in mission critical systems in many startups and enterprises.
 It  enables faster and reliable Java web application development, contact the author for more information.
-The new documentation can be found [here](https://github.com/kiswanij/jkframework) which is still in-progress.
+The new documentation can be found [here](https://github.com/kiswanij/jkframework).

 - **JKFramework Examples**:
  A set of examples that implemented using the framework and could help you start faster, such as:
      - _JKFramework Web_
        - [Simple Jakarta Faces (JSF) Example with zero setup](https://github.com/kiswanij/jkframework-web-simple-example

      - _JKFramework WebStack_
        - Jakarta Facaes Example (JSF) with JDBC as backend dataaccess
        - [Jakarta Facaes Example (JSF) with JPA as backend dataaccess](https://github.com/kiswanij/jkframework-web-jpa-example)